lucascortes96/PickettMito/HPC/VSCode_HPC_README.md

 ## Alternative Approaches

 If SSHFS doesn't work for your setup, consider:
-- VS Code Remote SSH extension (if permitted by your HPC system)
 - Terminal-based editors like vim/emacs on the remote system
 - File synchronization tools like rsync